apnadkarni/blt/doc/comboframe.rst

 *pathName* **unpost**
   Unposts the *comboframe* window so it is no longer displayed onscreen.
-  This is used by user code to unmap the menu.

-*pathName* **value** *itemName*
-  Returns the value associated with *itemName*.
-The value is specified by the menu item's **-value** option.  *ItemName* may be a label, index, or tag, but may not represent more than one menu item.
+  You use this operation to unmap the menu when an item is selected or the menu has been canceled.
+If the **--unpostcommand** option has been set, its command will be invoked after the menu has been unmapped.

 DEFAULT BINDINGS
 ----------------

-There are many default class bindings for *comboframe* widgets.
+There are no default class bindings for *comboframe* widgets.

 EXAMPLE
 -------